sbg/sevenbridges-python/docs/quickstart.rst

 ``outputs`` - Generated outputs from the task.

+``origin`` - Id of the entity that created the task, e.g. automation run, if task was created by an automation run

 .. note:: Check the documentation on the `Seven Bridges API <http://docs.sevenbridges.com/docs/create-a-new-task>`_ and the `CGC API <http://docs.cancergenomicscloud.org/docs/create-a-new-task>`_ for more details on batching criteria.